mtelpoukhovskaia/SamsungTidyData/CodeBook.md

 6. To make the variable names more readable, "-" are removed.
 7. The data is ordered so that subject numbers are in ascending order.
 8. The data is averaged for each activity of each subject.
 9. The resulting data set is written as a .txt file to the directory with the original files.
+It is named SamsungDataAverages.